 Use the method you and your dentist think best to keep your implants plaque-free.
 Following the instruction on the video here will help reduce your risk of a gum infection that could endanger your implant-supported bridgework.

 We suggest being on a soft diet for the first 12 weeks of healing.
 During this time your 4 implants are integrating, also known as fusing into the bone, while wearing your fixed bridge prosthesis.

 It is recommended to eat lean protein and high fiber food after ALL-ON-4 Implants surgery for a fast recovery at the implant wound site.

 Eating the right foods after surgery may prevent complications including constipation, pain, and infection, and provide the building blocks of protein your gums and implants in your jaw bone need to heal.
 For detailed information on what to eat after ALL-ON-4 surgery visit https://www.drarocha.com/all-on-4-diet.html

 Dental implant cost

-As June of 2019 dental implant cost for one tooth is about $1,700 plus a customized dental implant crown, known as a dental implant cap, that screws directly into the dental implant itself once it is placed and healed into the jaw bone.
-When the cost is over $1,800 for single dental implant placement, it means the condition of the gums and jaw bone may need bone grafting, gum soft tissue treatment and/or extraction.
+As of June of 2022 dental implant cost for one tooth is about $2,200 plus a customized dental implant crown, known as a dental implant cap, that screws directly into the dental implant itself once it is placed and healed into the jaw bone.
+When the cost is over $2,200 for a single dental implant placement, it means the condition of the gums and jaw bone may need bone grafting, gum soft tissue treatment, and extraction.